Using Torch

 Simulated FHE Inference in the clear

 You can perform the inference on clear data in order to evaluate the impact of quantization and of FHE computation on the accuracy of their model.
 See this section for more details.
-Two approaches exist:

-• quantized_module.forward(quantized_x, fhe="disable"): computes predictions in the clear on quantized data, and then de-quantize the result.
+• quantized_module.forward(quantized_x, fhe="disable"): This method computes predictions in the clear on quantized data, and then de-quantize the result.
 The return value of this function contains the de-quantized (float) output of running the model in the clear.
 Calling this function on clear data is useful when debugging, but this does not perform actual FHE simulation.

 Supported operators and activations